Delkarix/Safe-MEMZ/README.md

 This program was also designed to be immediate rather than sequential, meaning that all of the payloads will run at once instead of being duration-based.

 ### NOTE
-Unlike the original MEMZ, you can stop this virus by simply opening Task Manager (by pressing CTRL + SHIFT + ESC).
+Unlike the original MEMZ, you can stop this virus by simply opening Task Manager (press CTRL + SHIFT + ESC on Windows 10).
 Future versions will give you the ability to close out of the program without opening Task Manager.